Skip to main content

 If you answered “yes” to all of these questions, it's likely a policy worth creating!

-Which Human Resource Policies Should Be In Your Employee Handbook?
+What HR Policies Should Be In Your Employee Handbook?

-As mentioned, you’ll need to create written policies directly related to the employment contract or required by employment law.
+You’ll need to create written policies directly related to the employment contract or required by employment law.

 When in doubt, use labor laws, other applicable laws (local laws, provincial / state laws, federal laws), and common labor relations practices as a starting point